 - Verify all information is complete and correct then click “Submit Report” (top right-hand

-- View the Report totals from the "Details" drop-down menu
+- View Report totals from the Details drop-down menu

-- "Amount Due Employee" = Reimbursement UA owes you (if any)
+- Due Employee = Reimbursement UA owes you (if any)

 - Concur evaluates the Report according to audit rules defined by UA regulations and

-- If no hard-stop exceptions are present, the Report is submitted for approval
+- If no Exceptions are present, the Report is submitted for approval

 - Make the required corrections and click “Submit Report” again to re-evaluate the audit flags